mikaelasch/mikaelasch/README.md

 Here are some of the projects that I have worked on:

  [Haunder](https://github.com/mikaelasch/Haunder) :dog:
- The Tinder-app for dogs to help you find new buddies to your best friend.
-Still work in progress.
-Created with React Native, Expo Go and Google    Firestore.
+The tinder app for dogs, find new buddies for your best friend.
+Created with React Native, Expo, Firebase Firestore, Storage and Authentication.
+This was my Final work for Mobileapplication-course at Haaga-Helia.

  [Personal Trainer app](https://github.com/mikaelasch/PersonalTrainerApp):muscle:
  Personal Trainer app to schedule appointments and add, edit or delete customers and trainings.
 Created with React.
 Finalwork for Front-end course